fix8mt/ufeed_bindings_cpp/README.md

 (Windows) format.
 It has no external dependencies besides Google Protobuf library header files that are included in the installation package.
 Google Protobuf and ZeroMQ libraries are linked in to `UFEed_C++` statically.
-Directory structure (example is Linux) is as follows:
+Installation directory structure after the build (example is Linux) is as follows:

 ```
 ufeed_bindings_cpp